ManasNM/BuzzScale-IPO-Data-Optimization/README.md

 Data Modeling: Aggregate score calculations, category ranking, and workflow optimization.
 Data Analysis: Insights into the top-performing content types and reaction trends.
 Visualization: Dashboards and charts created using Power BI/Tableau for strategic decision-making.

-### BuzzScale IPO & Data Optimization Project

-Overview
-The BuzzScale IPO & Data Optimization Project is focused on analyzing social media content to drive insights for optimizing BuzzScale’s upcoming IPO.
-The project uses data from multiple sources, including content performance, reactions, and sentiment analysis.
-The primary goal is to uncover insights that can inform business strategies for content creation and engagement.

 1. Key Objectives: